GROUP VOLUNTEERS work alongside communities after disasters to rebuild strength, stability, and resilience.

 To request information about volunteering or to start the registration process, submit a volunteer interest form.

-western North Carolina12/18/2024 Christmount![]() In late September of 2024, Hurricane Helene made landfall in Florida and moved across Georgia into the Appalachian mountain range.
+western North Carolina11/13/2025 Christmount In late September of 2024, Hurricane Helene made landfall in Florida and moved across Georgia into the Appalachian mountain range.
 Helene deposited record-breaking amounts of rainfall across Western North Carolina, an area that does not have experience with hurricanes.
 This historic rainfall caused major flooding, downed trees, and mudslides that wreaked havoc on infrastructure, homes, and waterways.
 Christmount Christian Assembly, the national conference center for the Christian Church (Disciples of Christ), located in Black Mountain, North Carolina experienced extensive damage.
-Locals poured in to help, and now they are opening their doors to welcome volunteers to continue with recovery efforts.
-Week of Compassion is working with Christmount to Service-Learning Camps (weeks of June 1 and June 8) offer a volunteer opportunity that includes hands-on projects around the Christmount campus and in the wider community, as well as evening activities and sessions led by guest speakers.
-Visit https://www.christmount.org/summer-offerings for more information and to register.
-Traditional Volunteer Experience hosted by Week of Compassion (weeks of June 15 and June 22) will receive volunteers for ongoing cleanup and emerging rebuild efforts.
-Teams will help restore the camp property as well as work in the surrounding community. -- housing: Christmount Comments are closed.
+Thanks to the hard work of locals and volunteers, repairs are well underway but more help is needed, and recovery efforts are ongoing at Christmount and in the surrounding community.
+Week of Compassion is working with Christmount and community partners to continue to welcome volunteers for ongoing cleanup and rebuild efforts.
+Service Learning Weeks in 2026: - June 7 - June 21 - June 28 - July 5 - July 12 - July 19 - July 26 - August 2 Dates for all locations are available by request. -- housing: Christmount Comments are closed.

 |